 Our skin doesn’t always look the way we wish it did.
-Inland Empire board-certified plastic surgeon, Dr. Ben Childers and Sheer Beauty offers a number of chemical peels in varying strengths to transform the skin.
+Inland Empire board-certified plastic surgeon, Dr. Ben Childers offers a number of chemical peels in varying strengths to transform the skin.
 We customize our chemical peels to help correct skin problems like aging, pigmentation, acne, scars, rough/uneven texture, and more.

 The Obagi Blue Peel helps you achieve younger, healthier skin from a trusted brand.
 Our VI Peel is designed to improve discolorations such as age spots, hyper pigmentation, and freckles.
 This peel also improves overall tone, texture, and clarity of the skin.
 In addition, the VI Peel stimulates the production of collagen for firmer skin and a more youthful appearance.
 Our MicroPeel is great at sloughing off dead skin cells through chemical and mechanical exfoliation to eliminate dead cells and initiate cell regeneration.
 This peel is great for patients with dry, dull, or rough skin.